AbdAlRahmanGad/wish-shell/README.md

 - path
 - cd
 - exit
+- Redirection commands in the pattern of `command > file`

 With path command user can change your current search paths where programs should be searched for.
 Cd command may be used to change current working directory and exit command exits from the program immediately.